Donations to the Canadian Cancer Society matched for the rest of April

-Canadian Cancer Society is calling on all Canadians to unite against cancer this Daffodil Month and double their impact wth a limited-time donation match between April 17-30.
+Canadian Cancer Society is calling on all Canadians to unite against cancer this Daffodil Month and double their impact with a limited-time donation match until April 30.

 In the final days of Daffodil Month 2024, the Canadian Cancer Society is pleased to be working with an anonymous funding partner who will match donations to the organization which will fund world-leading cancer research, support programs and advocacy for healthy policies with governments at all levels.